 As a counsellor, you can expect your day-to-day calendar to be filled with tasks like:

 - Maintaining client records and making case notes

 - Effectively engaging with clients face-to-face and via phone

 A big part of the job is maintaining your client’s expectations.
 Since each client has their own personal set of circumstances, there’s no one-size-fits-all approach in counselling.

-Depending on the kind of lifestyle you’re looking for, there’s a lot of room to move in a counselling career.
+Depending on the kind of lifestyle you’re looking for, there’s a lot of room to move into a counselling career.
 49% of counsellors in Australia work full-time, with the other 51% working part-time.
-There’s a lot of opportunity to shift your workload depending on your needs.
+There’s a lot of opportunities to shift your workload depending on your needs.

 There are certain skills that will help you along in a counselling career.
 These are a few stand-outs that all counsellors need to succeed:

 - Clear communication